 I was in the pasture when I saw a monarch butterfly again.
 “Twice in as many days…” I thought, and watched as it flew up toward the meadow, cavorting, dancing and spiraling and then “poof!” it seemed to disappear.
 I began to call louder.

+Walking around and down the road I was startled to see a vulture standing on a fence post.
 It wasn’t the bird itself that I found alarming, we have lots of buzzards in our region; it was the peculiar dance she seemed to be doing that made my heart beat faster.
+She dipped and swayed while spreading her glossy black wings, back and forth, back and forth, seeming to gesture down the road.

 I followed where the Mother of Death and Rebirth seemed to be pointing.
 And then I saw her.